sandeepstele/CourseRecomendationPortal/README.md

 The Web server is hosted using Flask Webserver and HTML along with CSS is used for the Webpage that is built into this.

-Note: ADD the CSS files in Folder named static and HTML in templetes folder.
+Note: ADD the CSS files in Folder named static and HTML in templates folder.